gabrielachavez2019/RNA_in_water/README.md

 Now that we have defined a box, we can fill it with solvent (water).
 Solvation is accomplished using solvate:

 ```
-gmx solvate -cp ZIKA_newbox.gro -cs spc216.gro -o ZIKA_solv.gro -p topol.top
+gmx solvate -cp pknot_newbox.gro -cs spc216.gro -o pknot_solv.gro -p topol.top
 ```

 The configuration of the RNA molecule (-cp) is contained in the output of the previous editconf step, and the configuration of the solvent (-cs) is part of the standard GROMACS installation.
 We are using spc216.gro, which is a generic equilibrated 3-point solvent model.
 You can use spc216.gro as the solvent configuration for SPC, SPC/E, or TIP3P water, since they are all three-point water models.
-The output is called ZIKA_solv.gro, and we tell solvate the name of the topology file (topol.top) so it can be modified.
+The output is called pknot_solv.gro, and we tell solvate the name of the topology file (topol.top) so it can be modified.
 Note the changes to the [ molecules ] directive of topol.top:

 ```
 [ molecules ]